jantrienes/simple-patho/README.md

 ## Citation

-If you use the resources presented in this repository, please cite:
+If you use the resources in this repository, please cite:

 ```bibtex
 <!-- TODO -->